Humboldt Forum tackles colonial issue with new museums | DW | 21.09.2021

 Additional permanent positions were also created to pursue this process.
 As the new officer for transcultural cooperation, Andrea Scholz described her duty as "further pushing the door open, even if it means that the institution needs to be reformed a bit."

-Priority is however given to "items coming from the context of German colonialism," she told DW, "as well as culturally sensitive items and human remains."
+Priority is however given to "items coming from the context of German colonialism," she said, "as well as culturally sensitive items and human remains."

-Among the efforts to address the loaded history of the collections is a free booklet, which guides through the post-colonial provenance research related to the permanent exhibitions of the new Ethnological Museum and the Museum for Asian Art.
+Among the efforts to address the loaded history of the collections is a free booklet that guides through the postcolonial provenance research related to the permanent exhibitions of the new Ethnological Museum and the Museum for Asian Art.

 Provenance information is also made available through QR codes in the museum, and multimedia stations broach the issue of colonialism for children.